What is a Type Animator?

 What does a Type Animator do?

-What role does a Type Animator play?
+What skills does a Type Animator need?

 A position as a Type Animator does not strictly require a college degree; however, a formal education in fields such as graphic design, animation, or motion graphics can be highly beneficial.
 Many professionals enter the field with a bachelor's degree or an equivalent certification, which provides foundational knowledge in design principles, software proficiency, and industry standards.
 However, a strong portfolio showcasing a range of typographic and animation skills can be equally important.
 For those without a college degree, experience, self-taught expertise, and continual learning through workshops or online courses are critical to staying competitive in the field.